ublue-os/website/docs/CONTRIBUTING.md

 ## Why we insist on using GitHub

-If you come to the Discord you might be asked to report an issue to GitHub.
+If you come to the Discord you might be asked to report an issue or start a discussion on GitHub.
 DON'T PANIC!

 We do this for a few reasons: